core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager may establish a new Security Context for the group (see {{sec-group-key-management}}).
 The Group Manager does not necessarily establish a new Security Context for the group if one member has an outdated Security Context (see {{new-sender-id}}), unless that was already planned or required for other reasons.

 All the group members need to acquire new Security Context parameters from the Group Manager.
-Once, having acquired new Security Context parameters, each group member performs the following actions.
+Once having acquired new Security Context parameters, each group member performs the following actions.

 * From then on, it MUST NOT use the current Security Context to start processing new messages for the considered group.